An AmeriCorps program connecting service members and under-resourced communities throughout Washington state

 Pre-interview

-Requirements and benefits of service form (.docx)
+Requirements and benefits of service form (PDF)

-AmeriCorps candidate readiness checklist (.docx)
+AmeriCorps candidate readiness checklist (PDF)

 Interview